rafalb8/bertingo/README.md

 ## Features
 * **Struct Tag Customization**: Easily map Go structs to Erlang Tuples, Lists, Atoms, or Binaries using the `bert` tag.
+* **Custom Serialization**: Implement the `ToTermer` interface on your own types for full control over how they convert to BERT terms.
 * **BERT2 Support**: Includes optional support for BERT2 length-prefixed packet framing.

 ## Installation